Mathelab/ALTRE/README.md

 ```

-On Windows, If you get an error then first run the following lines of code in as well:
+On Windows, if you get an installation error then first run the following lines of code in as well:

 ```{R}
 install.packages(c("htmltools","httpuv","evaluate","markdown"))